lamberta/devkit-doc/api/utilities.md

 ## Modules

-The Game Closure SDK provides a few tools to make it easier to work with classes, modules, and multiple files---things that are traditionally a challenge when building larger projects using JavaScript.
+The Game Closure SDK provides a framework to make development easier in JavaScript.
+This includes a class system to help structure your code and an import system so you can work in different source files.

 ### import